impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 OpenVPN 2.4 added support for ECDH keys.
 Elliptic curve cryptography is faster, lighter and more secure.

 ### HMAC digest algorithm
+Authenticate data channel packets and (if enabled) tls-auth control channel packets with HMAC using message digest algorithm alg.
+(The default is SHA1 ).
+HMAC is a commonly used message authentication algorithm (MAC) that uses a data string, a secure hash algorithm, and a key, to produce a digital signature.

+If an AEAD cipher mode (e.g. GCM) is chosen, the specified --auth algorithm is ignored for the data channel, and the authentication method of the AEAD cipher is used instead.
+Note that alg still specifies the digest used for tls-auth.

+Source: